Executive Director & Co-Founder

 She currently resides in Rosemount, MN with her husband, 4 beautiful children, and dog.
 In her free time, she loves to play board games and spend time with family and friends over a nice meal.

 Rebecca (she/they) believes in organizing from a place of love, care, and abundance in order to radically imagine another world.
 She grew up as the oldest child of a Malaysian Chinese immigrant family and within working-class East and Southeast Asian communities on Lenape Land (known today as Brooklyn, New York).
 After relocating to Dakota and Anishinaabe land (known today as Minneapolis, Minnesota), Rebecca learned about the power of communities uniting together for change through protests and grassroots organizing.
 They bring a wide array of experiences to MN8 from grassroots, volunteer-run groups and their past role in program management and qualitative research.

-In addition to her work with MN8, Rebecca is a volunteer at Boneshaker Books, a volunteer-run, radical bookstore in Minneapolis, and No Cages MN.
+In addition to her work with MN8, Rebecca is a volunteer at Boneshaker Books, a volunteer-run and owned, radical bookstore in Minneapolis.

 Outside of her job, Rebecca spends time with her loved ones, goes indoor rock climbing (perhaps outdoors one day), and reads fiction novels.

 Rebecca is a proud graduate from Haverford College where they graduated with a Bachelor of Arts in Growth & Structure of Cities and a Spanish minor.
 They are also a proud graduate of the University of Minnesota Center for Urban & Regional Affairs (CURA) Neighborhoods Now! program.